luno/workflow/README.md

 | **RunState**      | RunState defines the finite number of states that a Run can be in.
 This is used to control and monitor the lifecycle of Runs.                                                                                         |
 | **Topic**         | A method that generates a topic for producing events in the event streamer based on the workflow name and status.                                                                                                     |
 | **Trigger**       | A method in the workflow API that initiates a workflow for a specified foreignID and starting status.
 It returns a Run ID and allows for additional configuration options.                                            |

+---

+## Best practices

+1. Break up complex business logic into small steps.
+2. [Workflow](https://github.com/luno/workflow) can be used to produce new meaningful data and not just be used to execute logic.
+If it is it's suggested to implement a CQRS pattern where the workflow acts as the "Command" and the data is persisted into a more queryable manner.
+3. Changes to workflows must be backwards compatible.
+If you need to introduce a non-backwards compatible change then the non-backwards compatible workflow should be added alongside the existing workflow with the non-backwards compatible workflow receiving all the incoming triggers.
+The old workflow should be given time to finish processing any workflows it started and once it has finished processing all the existing non-finished Runs then it may be safely removed.
+Alternatively versioning can be added internally to your Object type that you provide but this results in changes to the workflow's Directed Acyclic Graph (map of steps connecting together).
+4. [Workflow](https://github.com/luno/workflow) is not intended for low-latency.
+Asynchronous event driven systems are not meant to be low-latency but prioritise decoupling, durability, distribution of workload, and breakdown of complex logic (to name a few).
+5. Ensure that the prometheus metrics that come with [Workflow](https://github.com/luno/workflow) are being used for monitoring and alerting.